morheus9/go_template/README.md

 ```
 ./main -m models/ggml-base.en-q5_0.bin ./samples/gb0.wav
 ```
-5. Install ffmpeg.
+5. Install ffmpeg and golang.
 You can check this by:
 ```
-$ which ffmpeg
+$ which ffmpeg && go version
 /usr/bin/ffmpeg
+go version go1.22.2 linux/amd64

 ```
 6. Add ENVs to your system.
 Path to your model and your telegram bot token.
 More (https://core.telegram.org/bots/tutorial#obtain-your-bot-token)